Ethereum DeFi · UX Case Study · Live on Sepolia Testnet

 Behaviour

 Stakes 4–6x per year.
-Uses Pera Algo wallet daily.
+Uses MetaMask daily on Ethereum.
 Loses confidence when transaction confirmation is slow or unclear.

 Persona 02